niamtokik/cozo/notes/0001-integrating-cozodb-in-erlang-ecosystem/README.md

 assert(tag("Luke Skywalker", "Light Saber")).
 ```

-Based on the previous call, we can list
+Based on the previous call, we can list user names and their tags, but
+it will give you lot of repetition.

 ```prolog
 findall({Name, Tag}, (user(Name, _,_), tag(Name, Tag)), Xs).